25 Interesting Facts About ANZAC Day

 4. The Date Stands

-The reason that ANZAC day is commemorated on the 25th of April is because that was the day at Australian and New Zealand troops arrived on the Gallipoli Peninsula in 1915.
+ANZAC Day is commemorated on 25 April each year, marking the day Australian and New Zealand troops landed on the Gallipoli Peninsula in 1915.

 5. Making It Official